 Vine Espaliers:

 1) Vine espaliers are permitted, provided that they do not exceed the height of privacy walls.

-48

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

 2) Espaliers can be attached directly to any existing wall using methods without the use of drilling into the wall.
 They are not permitted to be permanently attached to walls or adjacent Dwellings in Condominium neighborhoods.

 5. Freestanding Garden Walls/Fence/Screening